Yogin Ma

 Yogin Ma (Bengali: যোগীন মা) (16 January 1851 - 4 June 1924), born Yogindra Mohini Biswas, was one of the principal female disciples of Sarada Devi, the wife and spiritual consort of the Hindu mystic Ramakrishna.
-Together with Golap Ma, she was a constant companion of Sarada Devi, revered as the holy mother in the monastic order of Ramakrishna.
+Together with Gopaler Ma, she was a constant companion of Sarada Devi, revered as the holy mother in the monastic order of Ramakrishna.

 Yogin Ma was a major witness and an active contributor to the early formation of the order.
 She stayed with the Sarada Devi in the Udbodhan House in Calcutta, which was built by Swami Saradananda for the use of Sarada Devi.

 Biography

 Early life

 Yogin Ma was born as Yogindra Mohini Biswas in Calcutta on 16 January 1851 to Prasanna Kumar Mitra, a successful physician.
 She was given in marriage to Ambika Charan Biswas at the age of six or seven, as it was the prevailing custom in Bengal to marry off girls at an early age.
 Her husband squandered all his wealth and, despite her best attempts of rehabilitating and reforming him, became a habitual drunkard.
 Yogin Ma finally left her husband's place with her only daughter and took shelter with her widowed mother in her father's house in Bagbazar area of Calcutta.